 The last step is adding in your cooked tortellini and cream.

-The last step does not really require any additional cooking time.
-Your tortellini is already cooked (see notes below for why we cook this separately) and your cream will heat up fast once it hits the soup.
+The last step does not really require any additional cooking time and your cream will heat up fast once it hits the soup.
 In this last step you want to taste for seasoning and add any extra salt to taste.

 You may have read in that last step that you are going to cook your tortellini separately.
 I do this will all soups that have pasta to preserve the structure of the pasta and to make sure the pasta does not get mushy.